 - Welcome him back.
 Review any changes that occurred during his absence, as well as how the accident occurred and how to stay safe.
 There’s no need to be angry or feel guilty.
 Even the best safety programs are not 100% effective, and it will be more effective to focus on what you can prevent going forward, rather than what “shouldn’t have” happened in the past.

-Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
+Nance L. Schick, Esq. is an attorney, mediator, and conflict resolution coach in New York City.
 Her holistic, integrative approach to conflict resolution draws from her experience as a human resources supervisor, minor league sports agent, and trial attorney.
-She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC).
+She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC) and the International Center for Ethno-Religious Mediation (ICERM), for which she served two years as the Main Representative to the United Nations.